 In choosing my Top 10 in the restaurant category, there were certain guidelines.
 In most cases the restaurant should have some menu items that are prepared with beer.
 A ‘beer degustation’ menu is a plus.
 If it lacks both of these criteria, it should have a stellar beer selection.
-However, if it lacks all these criteria, but is a once in a lifetime experience, I list it as I have below in one instance.
+However, if it lacks all these criteria, but is a once in a lifetime experience, I will list it .

 #1) De Heeren van Liedekercke, Kasteelstraat 33, 9470 Denderleeuw

 Denderleew is 19 miles Northwest of Brussels, so it’s a slight drive or cab ride, but one of the best investments you will ever make.
 De Heeren is a world class gastronomic experience.
 They serve everything from pub style snacks all the way to a full haute cuisine dinner.
 Many of the menu items are prepared using fresh ingredients and many are prepared with beer.
 De Heeren has an extensive selection of beer – 5 taps and over 300 bottles and they specialize in lambics, geuezes and Orval.
 Some are asking – how do they ‘specialize’ in Orval when there is only one beer?
-De Heeren is an Orval Ambassador, whish is a designation that they have had training by the brewery on the correct cellar temperature for the beer, the correct glassware, the correct pouring and serving method and other criteria.
+De Heeren is an Orval Ambassador, which is a designation that they have had training by the brewery on the correct cellar temperature for the beer, the correct glassware, the correct pouring and serving method and other criteria including the requirement that they have several years ‘vintage’ Orvals always on hand.
 This is one of a very few places where one can try numerous vintages of Orval side-by-side.
 A definite stop for any true beer traveler.

 #2) T’Hommelhof, Watouplein 17, Watou